Our Mission Statement is:

 - Pupils in Year 10 and 11 have opportunities to be Faith Ambassadors, leading pupils in their spiritual development.

-- All year groups can belong to the chaplaincy team: writing, arranging and taking part in all Collective Worship including Masses and Services.
+- Pupils write, arrange and take part in all Collective Worship including Masses and Services.

-- During Witness week pupils have the opportunity to explore different religions, including Judaism and events which have impacted the religious practices today.
+- During the last week of term, pupils have the opportunity to explore different religions, including Judaism and events which have impacted the religious practices today.

 - Looking at right and wrong: History pupils learning about the Suffragette movement.

-- In Year 10 Religious Studies lesson, pupils study the sensitive topic of euthanasia.
+- In Year 10 RE lesson, pupils study the sensitive topics of euthanasia and abortion.

 - In History, pupils study the impact of how the Germans treated different sections of society.

-- Fund raising activities always have a high profile within the school.
-Pankhurst House selling cakes for Macmillan and the Summer Fete.
+- Fund raising activities always have a high profile within the school including cake sales, Family Fast Days & our summer fete.

-- Loudmouth Theatre Company come in and work with pupils on Moral issues such as love, relationship and life changing decisions.
+- TenTen Theatre resources are used to encourage pupils to reflect on moral issues such as love, relationship and life changing decisions.

 - In Food Technology pupils examine food packaging and how products are labelled.

-- There is a willingness to participate in a variety of social settings.
-In Year 7 English, classes have the opportunity to learn in a variety of settings.
+- In English, pupils have the opportunity to learn in a variety of settings.
 Expectations for learning are carefully transferred from classroom to ICT suite, to the Learning Resource Centre.

 - The warm relationships enjoyed by pupils with their teachers is commented on by all visitors to the school.